flipboxfactory/patron/README.md

 Once the plugin is included in your project, navigate to the Control Panel, go to Settings → Plugins and click the “Install” button for [Patron].

 ## Features
-[Patron] provides an admin interface for [The PHP League's OAuth2 client package](https://oauth2-client.thephpleague.com/). a field precisely to their requirements.
+[Patron] provides an Craft CMS admin interface for [The PHP League's OAuth2 client package](https://oauth2-client.thephpleague.com/).
+Additional features include:

-Here are some of the features at a glance:
 * [Project Config compatible](https://docs.craftcms.com/v3/project-config.html)
 * [Provider locking](#provider-locking) (for plugin developers)
-* Native providers: Facebook, GitHub, Google, LinkedIn, Instagram
+* Ships with native providers: Facebook, GitHub, Google, LinkedIn, Instagram
 * [Register your own OAuth2 Providers](#third-party-providers)

 ### Templating